The Legend of Heroes: Trails of Cold Steel II

 is a 2014 role-playing video game developed by Nihon Falcom.
-The game is a part of the Trails series, itself a part of the larger The Legend of Heroes series, and serves as a direct sequel to The Legend of Heroes: Trails of Cold Steel.
+The game is the seventh installment of the Trails series, itself a part of the larger The Legend of Heroes series, and follows Trails of Cold Steel (2013).

 It was first released in Japan for the PlayStation 3 and PlayStation Vita before being localized into English by Xseed Games in 2016.
 A Windows port by Xseed was released in February 2018, while a remastered version for the PlayStation 4 was released in Japan in April 2018 and worldwide in June 2019.
 A port for Nintendo Switch was released in Asia in 2021.
-A direct sequel, The Legend of Heroes: Trails of Cold Steel III, was released in late 2017.
+A sequel, Trails of Cold Steel III, was released in late 2017.

 Gameplay

 The gameplay of Trails of Cold Steel II is similar to the first Trails of Cold Steel game, being a traditional Japanese role-playing video game with turn-based battles.
 Game progression is no longer tied to the school schedule structure of the original, with the game now centered around traveling the world rather than attending classes.
 If the player has a completed game save file from the prior game, it has an effect in Cold Steel II, with certain events and dialogues playing out differently based on choices and relationships built in the first game.